Particular/docs.particular.net/previews/support-policy.md

 | 0.2.1 | Yes | No |
 | 1.0.0 | No | Yes |

-Note: Only the highest minor version is supported i.e. when `0.2.0` is released, `0.1.0` ceases to be supported.
+Note: Only the highest minor version is supported i.e. when `0.2.0` is released, `0.1.0` is no longer supported.

 ## Bugfixes